Planning your cycling holiday in the French Alps.

 This guide is designed to help you work out the best place to base yourself for a cycling holiday in the French Alps.
-While the cycling information is centred around road cycling there is still plenty of practical information to help anyone thinking about a holiday here.
-Included in the guide is information on the towns we recommend, location of the major climbs, public transport connections and travel times to the French Alps.
+While the cycling information is centered around road cycling there is still plenty of practical information to help anyone thinking about a holiday here.
+Included in the guide is information on the towns we recommend, the location of the major climbs, public transport connections and travel times to the French Alps.

 We have a similar guide to this one to help you plan your cycling holiday to the Pyrenees which you can access here.
-The planning section of our web site has lots of practical information about a trip to France including visa requirements, accessing money, using your mobile phone, French accommodation types and lots more.
-We have destination guides for the French Alps, Pyrenees, Alpes Maritimes and Jura.
+The planning section of our website has lots of practical information about a trip to France including visa requirements, accessing money, using your mobile phone, French accommodation types, and lots more.
+We have destination guides for the French Alps, Pyrenees, Alpes Maritimes, and Jura.

-The roads, bike paths and trails in the French Alps have been enjoyed by cyclists from around the world for decades.
-The Tour de France has made names such as Alpe d'Huez, Col du Galibier and Col d'Izoard iconic as we have watched the professional riders race up these steep mountain passes.
-As a holiday destination you will find something for every style of rider whether that be road, mountain, leisure or e-bike.
+The roads, bike paths, and trails in the French Alps have been enjoyed by cyclists from around the world for decades.
+The Tour de France has made names such as Alpe d’Huez, Col du Galibier, and Col d’Izoard iconic as we have watched the professional riders race up these steep mountain passes.
+As a holiday destination, you will find something for every style of rider whether that be road, mountain, leisure, or e-bike.
 As a destination you will be spoilt for choice in accommodation, eating and drinking and attractions, not to mention the natural beauty of the mountains.

 The French Alps are well connected to public transport including air, rail and bus services.
 If you are planning to visit in July then you may have the opportunity to watch a stage of the Tour de France which passes through the area each year.
-There are a host of activities other than cycling if you want some days off the bike or have non-cycling members in your travelling group.
+There are a host of activities other than cycling if you want some days off the bike or have non-cycling members in your traveling group.